pyOpenSci/software-peer-review/content/appendices/templates.md

 Readme requirements
 The package meets the readme requirements below:

-- [ ] Package has a user-friendly README.md file in the root directory.
+- [ ] Package has a README.md file in the root directory.

 The README should include, from top to bottom: